nuitrcs/databases_workshop/sql/part1.md

 SELECT * FROM customer WHERE store_id=2;
 ```

-(_Going forward, output will only be included when there's something about it to discuss._)
+(_Note: Going forward, output will only be included when there's something about it to discuss._)

 You can combined conditions together with `AND` and `OR`: